A "crackling debut thriller."

 “This book joins the ranks of thrillers that work just as well as literature, inviting the reader to think about the human and political issues that it raises.
 Berry had me at the opening line.
 I could feel and sense what it was like to be on the street during the Arab Spring.”

-—Nicholas Reynolds, former CIA officer and New York Times bestselling author of Writer, Sailor, Soldier, Spy: The Secret Adventures of Ernest Hemingway, 1935 – 1961
+— Nicholas Reynolds, former CIA officer and New York Times bestselling author of Writer, Sailor, Soldier, Spy: The Secret Adventures of Ernest Hemingway, 1935 – 1961

 “Berry has produced one of the hottest hits in espionage fiction… This is not the spy novel we have become accustomed to.
 With its literary feel and a touch of noir, The Peacock and the Sparrow gives us a different view on the [Middle East], while its finely drawn characters reveal how big shifts in world affairs always come down to the lives of ordinary people.
 Sharp and intelligent, espionage for grownups.”

-— Crime Fiction Lover
+— Crime Fiction Lover (Best Debut of the Year Nominee)

 "Berry, a former spy, takes us on an unvarnished and emotionally charged journey through the depths of espionage as she draws us into the intrigue, betrayal, and disappointment that confounded the Arab Spring.
 Like James Ellroy, Philip Kerr, and John le Carré, her characters live with the consequences of difficult, compromising, morally ambiguous choices.
 It’s a brutally realistic, murky, and evocative imagining of a place, a time, and a people."